Early in my professional speaking career, I was hired to keynote a group of about 300 small business owners at a networking conference.

 We’re not going to just dance up to success, lightly pat it on the head, then slink out when it starts to get uncomfortable — that would be like aiming at mediocrity.

-The goal of someone playing to win is success.
+The goal of someone playing to win is to succeed.

 The goal of someone playing to “not lose” is to avoid fear or pain.